akscrv/quiz/README.md

 There are two file first quizportal is for backend and quizui for the frontend.

-Ui is responsible for all the device including phone and tv.
+Ui is responsive for all the device including phone and tv.

 As a Node.js developer, I have been able to complete the frontend and some features of the backend, including registration, login, view teacher dashboard, and the direct URL in the tab bar.